 Effectively communicating benefits options to employees before and during open enrollment is a perpetual challenge for employers, but technology is making it easier.
 After employees make their plan selections for the year, a plethora of apps are available to help them home in on how they can lead healthier lives.

-It’s impossible to tell exactly what’s going to happen within the health care industry in 2019 — so far, all known attempts at using a crystal ball to get ahead of health care trends have been unsuccessful — but these four future trends in health care are sure to be guiding forces for everyone involved, from insurers and providers to employers and their workforces.
+It’s impossible to predict the exact future trends in health care for 2020, but these four 2019 health care trends are sure to be guiding forces for everyone involved, from insurers and providers to employers and their workforces.

 Stay up to date on the latest health care regulations and trends for your small business: Subscribe to our monthly newsletter.